Patellofemoral Pain Syndrome: The Hidden Reason Your Knees Hurt While Running

 Physical Therapy Approaches

-Physical therapy is the lifeblood of knee pain treatment.
+Physical therapy is the lifeblood of Knee Pain Treatment.
 Active rehabilitation works better than passive treatments to improve function and reduce pain.
 Your physical therapist will create a customised program that has:

 • Targeted exercises to strengthen muscles around your knee